QuanjianSong/FashionChameleon/README.md

 ## 📅 Todo
+🌟🌟🌟🌟🌟 The remaining KV-cache rescheduling code and model weights will be released gradually over the next month.
+Stay tuned～
 - [ ] Release the checkpoint.
 - [ ] Release the training-free kv cache rescheduling for interactive inference.
 - [x] 🔥 Release the code (Wan2.2-TI2V-5B) for gradient-reweighted dmd and the corresponding inference.